jerowm098/BudgetGamingPhones/README.md

  - connections with sql server management studio.

 Creating Functions for Desktop Ui:
 - using Windows Form App.

 # Whats New?

 Creating Functions for Web Api Ui:
-- connections with Swagger and Postman.
+- using Swagger and Postman.